wngo1337/neoquestII-auto/README.md

 previous one finishes.
 Ideally, you run them all in order and never have to interact with the game **besides equipping weapons and armour from bosses after each script finishes running**.
 Given that drops are RNG, it's easier if you just do it manually.

+## Troubleshooting

+**My program desynced and isn't following the correct path anymore!**

+I know, that sucks.
+Kill the program with Ctrl-C, walk back to the starting point of the method you were running, and run the method again.

+**Rohane died and I respawned and the autoplayer is continuing to travel!**

+It's actually pretty common at level 1 if you get unlucky, and only at level 1.
+Again, kill the program rather than respawning first, and go back to the proper starting point before running the method again.

 ## Starting Locations For Each Completion Method